-Must be in the participant file not just submitted to GMS
+Must be recorded in the participant file, not just submitted to GMS

-The recipient must retain participant specific supporting documentation for all costs charged to the ESG grant in the participant file.
-The recipient and its subrecipients must keep documentation showing that ESG grant funds were spent on allowable costs 24 CFR 576.500(u), 2 CFR 200.302.
+Agency must keep participant specific supporting documentation for all costs charged to the ESG grant in the participant file.

+Agency must keep documentation showing that ESG grant funds were spent on allowable costs 24 CFR 576.500(u), 2 CFR 200.302.